davide-ceretti/strategypy/README.md

 The result of the script is a JSON file that contains all the information necessary for any front-end to play it.

+The name of the bot must be a name of a python module in /bots/.
+It currently supports a URL of a web service that returns moves, but that is very experimental.

-This can be either be saved on a file so that it can be loaded later by a FE:
+This JSON result can be saved on a file so that it can be loaded later by a FE:
 * ```python strategypy/main.py killer prey prey > example.json```

 or it can be piped it directly into a FE, for example: